menix1337/WindowsGSM.TheIsleLegacy/README.md

 # Admin Lists (Not required!)

-This plugin has the ability for the server hosters to specify one or multiple text files with lists of SteamIDs (Currently only tested with RAW Github Repo files) adding them automatically to the servers Game.ini file.
+This plugin has the ability for the server hosters to specify one or multiple text files with lists of SteamIDs (Currently only tested with RAW Github Repo files) OR fetch admins from an API endpoint, adding them automatically to the servers Game.ini file.
 This means if you are a hoster having multiple servers, and you dislike having to spend hours on adjusting each Game.ini file for adding/removings - this might be an option for you.

+You can choose between two modes:
+- **Text-based**: Download admin lists from text files (GitHub, etc.)
+- **API-based**: Fetch admin lists from an API endpoint

 1. In the servers Start Param option field add in the following (\*Examples with my test files, use your own!)